oscar-barlow/java-quickstart/1-basics/ReadMe.md

 # Java Basics

 ## Introduction
-The goal of this section is to introduce you to some of the features of Java, for you to use as a basis for further self-directed learning.
+The goal of this section is to introduce you to some of Java's features, for you to use as a basis for further self-directed learning.

 In brief, these are:
 * Compilation
 * Static typing
 * Java's data structures